 Harvest Your Finished Product

 To determine whether your plants have ripened, you will need to wait for about three months.
-Plants generally don’t ripen until about two to three months into the flowering process.
+Plants generally don’t ripen until about two to three months into the flowering stage.
 Be patient and let the buds develop – all you need to do is provide fertilizer and water.
 When the marijuana plants are ripe, most of the white hairs will have turned brown and your plant growth will have slowed.
 They will be releasing heavy odors and the buds will be hard and compact.

 Start by chopping your plants branch by branch or by cutting the entire plant.
 Remove any excess fan leaves from the branches and between the buds.
 Dry them at 70 degrees and 50% humidity, either by using a drying rack or just clothespins and hangers.
 Hang your plants upside down until they are dry – this usually takes at least three days but often takes up to a week.
 They will feel dry to the touch when finished.